nomisirenh/auto_combat_game/README.md

-# Start the game
+# Play the game
-Just execute the file: main.py
+To play the game execute de main file with this command:
 > python -m src.main